ShredCode/ScheduleOrch/README.md

 # ScheduleOrch

 This is for a sample project on creating a scheduler for selecting nodes.
-Used to choose whick peer might have the most resources for incoming work.
+Used to choose which peer might have the most resources for incoming work.

 ## Running the program